mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 	* https://www.commoncriteriaportal.org/files/ppfiles/pp0084a_pdf.pdf

 ##### Category: Tamper
 * For L1 level compliance the FTM should support tamper evidence.
+Tamper responsiveness is recommended for the whole device/system.

 #### Threats to Protect
 The FTM should protect against the following threats.